PNNL-Comp-Mass-Spec/DeconTools/Readme.md

 ## Installation

-Download the DeconTools installer from https://github.com/PNNL-Comp-Mass-Spec/DeconTools/releases \
+Download the 64-bit DeconTools installer from https://github.com/PNNL-Comp-Mass-Spec/DeconTools/releases \
-Preferably use the 64-bit installer: [DeconTools_Installer_x64.exe](https://github.com/PNNL-Comp-Mass-Spec/DeconTools/releases/download/v1.1.6397/DeconTools_Installer_x64.exe)
+* Alternatively, download `DeconTools_x64.zip`, which has the executables (DeconConsole.exe and DeconToolsAutoProcessV1.exe) and required DLLs

 ### Requirements